The Pulse: B.C.

 The Disc was downgraded to demi-god status — bright but not nearly as central as they had once imagined.
 Baulian historians did their best to hide their earlier enthusiasm for what many started calling, sarcastically, the Big White Thing.
 They deleted references to the God of Suns from their data banks, and they hid poems to its divine radiance in footnotes buried deep in coded appendices.
 They also corrected the theological paradox in which the Disc controlled the Disc-Thrower — as well as the mystical paradox in which the Disc and the Disc-Thrower were One.

 The Disc became just another mythical shape, another figure like the ones on the floor of the Otranto Cathedral in Southern Italy.
-Once a magical entity in a faraway land, the Disc was now a quixotic oddity amid fabulous myths and sky monsters.
-Once the God of Infinite Suns, it was now an antiquated image that pilgrims walked across to find Something Else.
+Once a magical entity in a faraway land, the Disc was now a astronomical fact.
+It had lost all its fabulous myths and its sky monsters.
+Once the God of Infinite Suns, it was now a landing strip of stars that the Baulians landed on with the intention of travelling Somewhere Else.